 Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

-Endometriosis is a painful disorder that affects almost 10% of the women in the United States.
+Endometriosis is a painful disorder that affects over 10% of the women in the United States.
 Women with endometriosis have normal tissue that grows in abnormal places.
 Uterine tissue dislodges from the uterus and moves into other places in the body.
 This renegade uterine tissue attaches itself onto the ovaries, the intestines, or even the lungs and brain (although this is extremely rare.)
 Although the uterine tissue has moved, it still responds to hormonal changes by shedding a layer of blood every month (just like the uterus).
 This waste blood that should be flowing out of the body via the vagina doesn't have an outlet and causes serious problems.

 Causes are currently unknown but studies suggest various contributing factors including excess estrogen, progesterone deficiency, venereal disease, magnesium deficiency, overuse of prednisone or steroid drugs, exposure to toxic chemicals, hypoglycemia, too many x-rays, high fat diet, constipation, dependence on IUDs for birth control, overuse of tampons, pelvic infections, excess amounts of caffeine, and alcohol consumption.